algolia/instantsearch/docs/documentation.md

  - `render` : fired when a rendering of all the widgets has been completed

-InstantSearch events are based on the [Node EventEmitter](https://nodejs.org/api/events.html) class.
+instantsearch events are based on the [Node EventEmitter](https://nodejs.org/api/events.html) class.
 See the example for a quick overview of the API or go to the [Node documentation](https://nodejs.org/api/events.html) for more details.